 Our vision is the eradication of systemic poverty and violence against women and girls in the Democratic Republic of the Congo.

-Our mission is to empower women and girls in the Democratic Republic of the Congo in their fight against violence and poverty through education, counseling, medical and support services, and economic independence.
+Our mission is to empower women and girls in the Democratic Republic of Congo in their fight for safety, education, and economic independence.

 I am called Makongolo Dina.
 I am the third of six children.
 Our father died when we were young.
 We did not go to school, except my oldest brother who paid his own way.
 When I was at home, one of my sisters told me that there was a non-profit where you could study sewing.
 I wanted to do that.
 When I came here I could not read or write but now I have learned to read and write and I am learning to sew and making clothes for a five-year-old child.

 I am not married but I have two children, a boy of six who is in first grade and a girl of eight who is in third.
 Their father is a policeman.
 (I had lots of problems; there were times when I did not have anything to eat for three days, and nothing to wear.
 That is how I got acquainted with a policeman.)
 Policemen are not well paid; he gets $40 or $50 a month so he does not have enough money to rent a house for his family, but he supports his two children.
 He brings some money for food, and sometimes to buy clothes for the children.
 When he receives his salary he pays their school fees.

 I like to sew because in the future that will allow me to support myself.
 If I have my work, I will not wander here and there, or prostitute myself to have a little money.
 I will be able to take charge of my life myself.